 Note: Second hyperpolarizabilities are currently not available analytically.
 Some can however be obtained by calculating the first hyperpolarizability in a finite field.
-The effect of using different DFT functionals (LDA, LB94, BLYP) on hyperpolarizabilities in small molecules has been investigated in [77].
+The effect of using different DFT functionals (LDA, LB94, BLYP) on hyperpolarizabilities in small ne effect of using different DFT functionals (LDA, LB94, BLYP) on hyperpolarizabilities in small molecules has been investigated in [77].